candlepin/candlepin.github.io/presentations/pki-crash-course/1-cryptography.md

 Bob <!-- .element: class="caption" -->
 </div>

+Alice and Bob are on tour together and decide they want to collaborate but they don't want the paparazzi to find out.

 --
 # Example - Symmetric

-Alice and Bob agreed on the key "heavymetal" before departing the tour
+Alice and Bob agree on the key "heavymetal" before departing the tour

 <div class="action_block">
 ![Alice](alice-small.png "Alice")